 Damages in a Florida Wrongful Death Case

-Parties named in the estate of the deceased may be able to recover damages for loss of companionship, lost income, medical expenses in the lead-up to the death, and funeral expenses.
+Our lawyers in Florida could help survivors or beneficiaries receive compensation for their economic and non-economic losses related to the death.
+Depending on the circumstances, parties named in the estate of the deceased may be able to recover damages for loss of companionship, lost income, medical expenses in the lead-up to the death, and funeral expenses.

 Call a Florida Wrongful Death Attorney